-On February 17, 2010 (the "Effective Date"), the Company entered into a Letter of Understanding with Pachamama Resources Ltd. (now Regulus Resources Ltd.) to acquire an initial 50% interest, with an option to earn up to a 70% interest, in 8 mineral property claims located in the Omineca Mining Division in British Columbia, Canada.
-On January 21, 2013, the Letter of Understanding was amended to extend the expenditure commitment due dates, and cash payment due dates an additional 1 year, amending the February 17, 2013 date to February 17, 2014, and February 17, 2014 date to February 17, 2015.
-Under the terms of the Amendment Agreement, the Company issued an additional 100,000 shares with a fair value of \$7,000.
+On February 17, 2010 ("Effective Date"), the Company entered into an option agreement with Regulus Resources Inc. (formerly Pachamama Resources Ltd.) to acquire an initial 50% interest, with an option to earn up to 70% in eight mineral property claims located in the Omineca Mining Division in British Columbia, Canada.
+On November 15, 2013, the option agreement was re-negotiated.
+On January 21, 2013, the option agreement was re-negotiated to extend the expenditure commitment due dates, and cash payment.
+This extension was further re-negotiated on November 25, 2013 revising the commitments as disclosed below.
+Under the terms of the option agreement extension, the Company issued an additional 100,000 shares with a fair value of \$7,000 for the January 21, 2013 extension, and issued an additional 100,000 shares valued at \$4,000 on November 26, 2013 for the second extension.
 The following is a schedule of work expenditure and share issuance commitments: